eosnetworkfoundation/grant-framework/applications/ChallengeDac_Application.md

 - **FTE:**  2
 - **Costs:** $39,500 worth of EOS

-Number  Deliverable  Specification
-0a.
-License  MIT / Apache 2.0 / GPLv3 / Unlicense
-0b.
-Documentation  We will provide both inline documentation of the code and a basic tutorial that explains how a user can (for example) spin up one of our EOSIO nodes and send test transactions, which will show how the new functionality works.
-0c.
-Testing Guide  Core functions will be fully covered by unit tests to ensure functionality and robustness.
-In the guide, we will describe how to run these tests.
-0d.
-Docker  We will provide a Dockerfile(s) that can be used to test all the functionality delivered with this milestone.
-0e.
-Article  We will publish an article/workshop that explains [...] (what was done/achieved as part of the grant).
-(Content, language and medium should reflect your target audience described above.)
 1. Application interface to EOSIO  We will create an integration layer ...
 (Please list the functionality that will be implemented for the first milestone)
 2. Front-End / User Interface  We will create a UI that connects to ...
 3. Caching layer  We will create a caching layer ...